-- 11. This funding policy will be used to address the following challenges that still persist in the [FET] TVET College system: - (a) The net participation rate in the [FET] TVET College sector [is] was estimated at 2.7% in 2005.
-The introduction of this funding policy aims to [reverse this scenario by ensuring] ensure that [FET] TVET Colleges are accessible to economically active youth and adults outside of the school system, who wish to improve their skills, gain access to better jobs or to progress to higher education. - (b) [The low participation in the FET College sector manifests itself in an unhealthy "hour-glass" shaped education system in which, the school subsystem accounts for about more than 12 million pupils, the public FET Colleges account for about 400 000 students and the higher education system accounts for just under 800 000 students.]
-This policy aims to reverse [this anomaly] the low enrolments in colleges as compared to universities so that a pyramid shaped education system is gradually established in which the [FET] TVET College sector serves more students. - (c) Quality problems linked to the history of under-funding of colleges are a serious threat to the education and training offered by [FET] TVET Colleges.
+- 11. This funding policy will be used to address the following challenges that still persist in the TVET college system: - (a) The net participation rate in the TVET college sector was estimated at 2.7% in 2005.
+The introduction of this funding policy aims to ensure that TVET colleges are accessible to economically active youth and adults outside of the school system, who wish to improve their skills, gain access to better jobs or to progress to higher education. - (b) This policy aims to reverse the low enrolments in colleges as compared to universities so that a pyramid shaped education system is gradually established in which the TVET college sector serves more students. - (c) Quality problems linked to the history of under-funding of colleges are a serious threat to the education and training offered by TVET colleges.
 In the past, this has impacted negatively on the ability of graduates to find employment.
-[To solve this problem] The [programmes of] NATED Report 191[have been replaced by] and the NC(V) policy [which] is designed to ensure that [FET] TVET Colleges offer high quality priory skills programmes that are relevant and responsive to the needs of a growing economy.
-This funding policy will help ensure that more youth are enrolled in high priority skills programmes. - (d) Effective educators at the [FET] TVET Colleges are key to bringing about the transformation of these institutions.
-The development of the educator corps to deal with new challenges needs to go hand in hand with greater flexibility in terms of the timing, mode and location of the service offered.
+The NATED Report 191 and NC(V) policy is designed to ensure that TVET colleges offer high quality priority skills programmes that are relevant and responsive to the needs of a growing economy.
+This funding policy will help ensure that more youth are enrolled in high priority skills programmes. - (d) Effective lecturers at TVET colleges are key to bringing about the transformation of these institutions.
+The development of the lecturer corps to deal with new challenges needs to go hand in hand with greater flexibility in terms of the timing, mode and location of the service offered.
 Physical facilities at the institutions should be more extensively utilised.

-B. A FRAMEWORK FOR THE PUBLIC FUNDING OF TECHNICAL AND VOCATIONAL [FURTHER] EDUCATION AND TRAINING
+B. A FRAMEWORK FOR THE PUBLIC FUNDING OF TECHNICAL AND VOCATIONAL EDUCATION AND TRAINING

-Positioning public funding of technical and vocational education and training at [FET] TVET Colleges
+Positioning public funding of technical and vocational education and training at TVET colleges